- Category: About Us

 Knights live the evangelical counsel of chastity by striving for purity of heart.
 This virtue puts the powers of the soul in order, brings the intelligence to its plenitude, gives strength to the will and governs the senses and interior harmony.
 "Chastity includes an apprenticeship in self-mastery which is training in human freedom.
 The alternative is clear: Either man governs his passions and finds peace, or he lets himself be dominated by them and becomes unhappy (cf. Sir.
 1:22)" (CCC, 2339).
 Modesty "protects the intimate center of the person.
 It means refusing to unveil what should remain hidden.
 It guides how one looks at others and behaves toward them in conformity with the dignity of persons and their solidarity.
 Modesty inspires a way of life which makes it possible to resist the allurements of fashion and the pressures of prevailing ideologies" (CCC, 2521, 2523).
 Consecrated celibacy "enables them to give themselves to God alone with an undivided heart in a remarkable manner" (CCC, 2349).
 This makes possible a communal atmosphere where union with God and devotion to His service have primacy.

 Seeking to foster devotion to Our Lord in the Most Blessed Sacrament, the Knights provide an example of reverence and devotion both in serving at the altar and in their daily hours of adoration.
-Each Knight is asked to spend at least one complete hour before our Eucharistic King each day.
+Although other pressing duties and scheduled activities may at times call him away from his allotted time of adoration, each Knight is asked to spend at least one complete hour before our Eucharistic King each day.

 The Knights’ Residence